WillieJay5/WillieJay5.github.io/about.markdown

 I’m currently seeking opportunities in **Help Desk** or **IT Support** roles where I can put my troubleshooting skills, attention to detail, and growing security knowledge to work.

+---

 <!--projects-->

+---

-##Work Smarter Not Harder
+## Work Smarter Not Harder

 Some complex problems have the **simplest answers**.
 Too many people overthink problems amd cause themselves to be less efficient.

-##Experience is the greatest learning tool
+## Experience is the greatest learning tool

 "The only source of knowledge is experience." - Albert Einstein {:.note title="A Motto to Live By"}

-##How Does One Gain Experience?
+## How Does One Gain Experience?

 There's a plethora of ways to gain experience.
 Proffesional jobs, personal projects, and university learning to name a few.